Hussein Mohamed Jiciir

-Hussein Mohamoud Jiciir is a Somali politician and is the former Mayor of Hargeisa from 2003 to 2012 and holds the title of the longest-serving mayor of Hargeisa for roughly 10 years and one of the longest-serving mayors in Somaliland as a whole.
-He hails from the Eidagale sub-division of the Garhajis Isaaq clan.
+Hussein Mohamoud Ahmed (Xuseen Muxumed Axmed), as known as Jiciir, is a Somali politician and is the former Mayor of Hargeisa from 2003 to 2012 and holds the title of the longest-serving mayor of Hargeisa for roughly 10 years and one of the longest-serving mayors in Somaliland as a whole.
+He hails from the Eidagale Reer-Iidle sub-division of the Garhajis Isaaq clan.